In the guide below, we explain and compare closed loop vs open loop recycling.

 Closed Loop vs Open Loop Recycling: Main Differences

-– Closed loop keeps more existing material in the economy, or in the utilization loop
+– Closed loop keeps more existing material in the economy or in the utilization loop for longer

-– Closed loop may generate less waste, and may also keep more waste away from certain waste management destinations
+– Closed loop may generate less waste, and may also keep more waste away from certain waste management options for longer

 – Closed loop may require less new raw material when reusing recycled material